 Anemones & Ranunculus

 Anemones and ranunculus are two of the most popular spring flowers that we grow here at Floret.
 They also generate the most growing related questions because they have special requirements for success.
 But once you know the secrets, they are actually quite easy to grow.
+If you want to learn all about growing this hardworking spring favorites, sign up for our Fall Mini Course.

-What makes both of these long-lasting cut flowers so amazing is that they bloom for 6-8 weeks in the spring, come in a wide range of colors and are a novelty item for most local markets.
+What makes both of these long-lasting cut flowers so amazing is that they bloom for 6-8 weeks in the spring, come in a wide range of colors, and are a novelty item for most local markets.

 What is your favorite?
 Please share in the comments below.
 Note: blog comments are moderated to prevent spam, so if your comment doesn’t appear right away, just hang tight!